mattporritt/pi-pico_temp/README.md

 * Finally open the location you downloaded the repository as a new Python project from existing sources.

 Next we need to configure Pycharm to connect to the Pi Pico W so the code can be loaded.
+First we need to find the address of the USB Modem of the Pi Pico.
+To do this run the following command:

+`ls -ls /dev/cu.*`

+We're looking for a response that looks like: `/dev/cu.usbmodem401101`

+Once we have the modem location we can configure PyCharm.
+To do this:
+* Go to PyCharm Preferences > Languages and Frameworks & > MicroPython
+* Check: Enable MicroPython support
+* Change device type to: Raspberry Pi Pico
+* Set the device path to the result of the above `ls` command

 ## Loading the Pi Pico W with the project code
+TODO